martins1205/RISK-ASSESSMENT-IN-FAKE-NEWS-DETECTION-USING-ADVANCED-NLP-AND-DEEP-LEARNING/README.md

    ```
 2. # Download the Model
 Ensure the trained BERT model file and its associated files are in the project directory.
+Due to large files it can't be upload here

 3. # Prepare the Data
 Place the datasets Fake.csv and True.csv in the project directory and run the data preprocessing scripts.